mkotsovoulou/itc4214sp22/labs/trivia/README.md

-# Lab 2: WebPage Design and Javascript
+# HTML Lab 2: WebPage Design and Javascript
 Design a webpage using HTML, CSS, and JavaScript to let users answer trivia questions.
 Use the following screenshot to get ideas...

 ![EndResult](questions.png)